Pictures of this settings window are at the bottom of this page.

 If you check this box, you can launch more than two DAOCs on a single computer.

 This option replaces LottaCam and other programs that delete mutexes.
+This option doesn’t delete mutexes.
+It works a different way.

 Normally, if you have a multi-core CPU, Team Launch starts several toons at the same time, one on each core.
 But if you check this box, toons launch one at a time.
 This doesn’t mean that one toon loads completely into the game world before the next toon launches; it means that the operating system creates the DAOC process and window before the next one launches.
 This happens very fast.
 To human eyes, it may still look like the toons are launching simultaneously.